DreasL02/NeuralNetworkAccelerator/README.md

 ```

 Where a and b are the inputs to the PE and c is a stored value alongside the final result.
+Notably the design handles varying fixed point numbers, and multiplication must therefore be handled with care,
+to ensure that the result is representable in the fixed point format.
+This is done through a rounding algorithm that
+rounds up to nearest with round up on tie.

 Each clock cycle the PE passes on a and b in opposite directions, while c is stored locally.
 If the values inputted into the array are formatted correctly, the result of the matrix multiplication
 will be stored across all c values after N * N - 1 clock cycles.